EMBayliss/html-portfolio/README.md

 # html-portfolio
-This is a portfolio form Emma Bayliss
+This is a portfolio for Emma Bayliss